 Imports from CSV files are very flexible and can even be used for layered databases that contain collections and subprofiles.
 It also is possible to schedule automatically repeating imports that download a file from your server.
-The import module can be found in the Marketing Suite within the profiles section.
+The import module can be found in the Marketing Suite within the database & profiles section.

 The import file

 Your import file has to be formatted in a specific manner to be suitable for an import.
 It must be a tab or comma delimited file and the first line should hold the names of the database fields into which you are going to import.
 The file must be UTF-8 encoded and we recommend all users to put quotes around their field values.
 It should look similar to this:

 Firstname, Lastname, City, Phone 'John', 'Doe', 'Denver', '555-343-32' 'Peter', 'Smith', 'Nashville', '555-341-66'

 Almost all spreadsheet software will have the functionality to generate these files.

 After you've uploaded a field you must link the columns in the file to fields in the database.
 This is normally a very straightforward job: the column "firstname" gets linked to the field "firstname" in the database.
 If the database does not (yet) have a "firstname" field, you can link the column to a different field or you can directly use the import module to add a new field to the database.

 When you're linking the columns you can also assign the key fields.
 These keys fields will allow you to use imports to update profiles.
 For each line in the import file, Copernica searches for matching profiles based on the selected keys and updates these matching profiles.
 You can also configure what should be done when no matching profile is found: you can ignore these lines or create new profiles.

 To import a layered database with profiles and subprofiles you need a special notation for the field names in the import header.
 For each of the fields in the collection you use the "collectionname.fieldname" notation.
 If you're running a pet shop and you have a customer database with for each customer a collection of its pets you can import the following file: